-PSY\ E247 Industrial & Organizational Psychology
+PSY\ E247 Industrial & Organizational Psychology 3 с.н.
+Previously: PY 213 Elective Code: BS

 The application of psychological techniques as related to business and industry with emphasis on: selection and training, motivation and morale, worker efficiency, analysis and evaluation of job performance, accidents, safety, leadership, and supervision.